Mochtar Kusumaatmadja: Minister of Foreign Affairs

 After serving as Minister of Justice for about four years, Kusumaatmadja was appointed Minister of Foreign Affairs in the Third Development Cabinet in 1978.
 He was re-appointed Foreign Minister in the next cabinet for the period 1983-1988, thus serving a total of ten years as foreign minister.
 During his period in office, Kusumaatmadja promoted the concept of "archipelagic state" to describe Indonesia.
 The concept was later recognized by the United Nations through the United Nations Convention on the Law of the Sea in 1982.

 Aside from the archipelago state, one of his hallmarks as foreign minister was his support for cultural diplomacy, a concept aimed at improving Indonesia's image overseas.
 Nevertheless, his concept failed to emphasize proprietary issues that were rampant at that time.
 His focus instead was to present Indonesia as a civil country and dismiss its image as a militaristic and cronyistic country.
 The concept was promoted in various ways, such as the First International Gamelan Festival which was held in conjunction with the Expo 86 in Vancouver.
 However, other efforts to promote this concept, such as the exhibition of the Asmat tribe art in London and a dance performance by the Mangkunegaran troupe in the same city, were less successful.
 The former, in particular, was criticized due to the disrespectful treatment by Indonesian academics to the Asmat culture in the exhibition.

 Death

 Kusumaatmadja died on the morning of 6 June 2021.
-He was buried on the same day at the Kalibata Heroes Cemetery.
+He was buried on the same day at the Kalibata Heroes' Cemetery.

 Following his death, former state secretary Yusril Ihza Mahendra proposed Kusumaatmadja be made a national hero.
+He was designated as such in 2025.